ClintMcQ/spreadsheets/README.md

 <b>Home_Buying_Financial_Guide</b>
-<p> Spreadsheet for determining metrics related to homebuying.
-Calculates average monthly cost (including cost of utilities, insurance, and taxes), cost at time of purchase, as well as the savings garnered by owning a home rather than renting (savings are broken down as year over year). </p>
+<sub> Spreadsheet for determining metrics related to homebuying.
+Calculates average monthly cost (including cost of utilities, insurance, and taxes), cost at time of purchase, as well as the savings garnered by owning a home rather than renting (savings are broken down as year over year). </sub>

 <b>Discount_Cash_Flow_Sharpe_CCA</b>